AlmasFathimah124/Smart-Audio-Video-Content-Analyzer/README.md

 ## System Architecture & Design
 **High-Level Workflow**
+System Workflow
--Input Acquisition
+Input Acquisition

- -Attach Audio/Video File: Users can select files in various formats (.mp3, .wav, .mp4, etc.).
+Attach Audio/Video File: Users can select files in various formats (.mp3, .wav, .mp4, etc.).

- -Record Live Audio: Users can record audio directly from their microphone.
+Record Live Audio: Users can record audio directly from their microphone.

--Audio Extraction & Preprocessing
+Audio Extraction & Preprocessing

- -FFmpeg: Extracts and converts audio from video files to a standardized format for transcription.
+FFmpeg: Extracts and converts audio from video files to a standardized format for transcription.

--Speech-to-Text (ASR)
+Speech-to-Text (ASR)

- -Whisper Model: Transcribes audio to text locally, ensuring privacy and supporting multiple languages.
+Whisper Model: Transcribes audio to text locally, ensuring privacy and supporting multiple languages.

--Punctuation Restoration
+Punctuation Restoration

- -DeepMultilingualPunctuation Model: Adds punctuation to raw ASR output, improving readability and enabling accurate sentence splitting.
+DeepMultilingualPunctuation Model: Adds punctuation to raw ASR output, improving readability and enabling accurate sentence splitting.

--Sentence Segmentation
+Sentence Segmentation

- -The punctuated transcript is split into individual sentences for granular analysis.
+The punctuated transcript is split into individual sentences for granular analysis.

--Sensitive Topic Classification
+Sensitive Topic Classification

- -FLAN-T5 Large (via Hugging Face Transformers): Each sentence is semantically classified into a user-provided list of sensitive topics.
+FLAN-T5 Large (via Hugging Face Transformers): Each sentence is semantically classified into a user-provided list of sensitive topics.

--Toxicity Detection
+Toxicity Detection

- -Unitary Toxic-BERT: Each sentence is analyzed for toxic language and assigned a toxicity score.
+Unitary Toxic-BERT: Each sentence is analyzed for toxic language and assigned a toxicity score.

--Severity Assessment & Redaction
+Severity Assessment & Redaction

- -Sentences are labeled as Safe, Warning, or Critical based on topic and toxicity.
+Sentences are labeled as Safe, Warning, or Critical based on topic and toxicity.

- -Sentences marked as Warning, Critical, or toxic are redacted for safe sharing.
+Sentences marked as Warning, Critical, or toxic are redacted for safe sharing.

--Justification Generation
+Justification Generation

- -FLAN-T5 Large: Generates a concise explanation for each classification and redaction.
+FLAN-T5 Large: Generates a concise explanation for each classification and redaction.
 -Output & Export
  -Results (including original, redacted, topics, severity, toxicity, and justifications) are displayed in the GUI and can be exported as JSON.